oils-for-unix/oils/doc/oil-language-tour.md

       echo 'neither'
     }

+    if ! test --file README {    # The word ! inverts the exit status echo 'no README'
+    }

 When the condition is surrounded with `()`, it's a Python-like expression rather than a command:

     if (num_eggs > 0) {
       echo 'so many eggs'
+    }

+    var done = false
+    if (not done) {              # negate with 'not' operator echo 'not done'
     }

 The case statement matches a string against **glob** patterns, and executes the